JeffCube99/UnityWiki/docs/source/android_development/google_play_games.rst

         #.
 In unity I went to **Window > Google Play Games > Setup > Android Setup** and pasted the XML under the resources
             definition section.
 Then I clicked the **Setup** Button.

+    #.
+We opted not to setup a Web App Client ID since it is not required to submit high scores and access
+        Google Play Games.